SeanPesce/Cpp-Utilities/README.md

 # Useful C/C++ Code
 A compilation of useful and reusable C/C++ code that I've used (or probably will use) in different projects.

+Utilities:
+  * Assembly Injection (Intel x86)